 And why would you need a home-charging station?
 Because you won’t want to spend your time waiting at public charging stations, once everyone has an electric vehicle.
 It would be taking you six times longer to charge a car with power for three times shorter range than what you would have gotten at conventional filling stations.
 Rush hour would become a nightmare.
 Eventually, home charging stations will become the inevitable choice.

-The installation of a home charging station would cost about $1,200 (for a level 1 charger), which includes the charger’s hardware plus additional hardware materials, permit, mobilization, and technician’s labor.
+The installation of a home charging station would cost about $1,200 (for a level 1 charger).
+It includes the charger’s hardware plus additional hardware materials, permit, mobilization, and technician’s labor.
 The charger itself can be found for as low as $450 these days, but that doesn’t include the installation cost by an electrician.

 We can say that the actual fuel cost savings of BEV are quite negligible, and the up-front cost difference will remain.
 Ownership costs over five years were calculated considering both fuel and capital costs.
 The result showed that the mass-market BEV would cost $1,140/yr more than an equivalent ICE vehicle under similar depreciation assumptions and as much as $2,660/yr more if it depreciates faster.
 In developing countries this cost will be unacceptable, thus reducing the acceptance of BEV beyond consumers willing to pay the premium price.

-For BEVs to take over the mass market where ICE vehicles prevail, people will have to be ready to pay this substantial price premium (defined by initial and ownership costs).
+For BEVs to take over the mass market where ICE vehicles prevail, people will have to be ready to pay this substantial price premium.
 Tesla Motors proved that electric vehicles could provide exquisite performance and driving experience, which is a feeling of its own that drivers eagerly pay for.
 It is doubtful, however, that this will extend much beyond the small-scale luxury/premium segment.
 High costs and lack of proper infrastructure in most parts of the world make the expansion of BEVs less meaningful at this point.

-Considering the decline in car ownership among Millennials and younger consumers, this might not be such a bad conclusion.
-One potential path for BEVs is to remain the premium segment and position themselves as providers of alternative driving experiences, rather than just a means of transportation.
+One potential path for BEVs is to position themselves as providers of alternative driving experiences, rather than just a means of transportation.
 This approach would create more meaning for the consumer, and the costs will be neglected when they treat BEVs as a gift rather than a commodity.
 The problem with this concept, however, is that it ignores the idea of sustainable transport that is in the very essence of BEVs.
 To make it meaningful, and more importantly – accessible, BEV automakers have to be patient, with slow market penetration and continuous cost improvements.